Last updated: 2026-04-20

 Final-year models are usually the most polished version of a generation, but resale value may dip as buyers anticipate the next redesign.

-Third generation (XL30; 2010)
+2011: Third generation (XL30; 2010) Launch

 Should You Buy the 2020 Toyota Sienna?

-The 2020 Toyota Sienna scores 73/100 ("Good"), placing it in acceptable but not class-leading territory.
+At 73/100, the 2020 Toyota Sienna lands in "Good" territory — acceptable, but not class-leading.
 2020 is the last model year of the Third generation (XL30; 2010).

 Compared to the 2021 Toyota Sienna, which scored 1 points lower.
 See also the 2019 Toyota Sienna for an earlier comparison.